O2 Academy Birmingham

 Accessible facilities at Birmingham New Street can be found at Network Rail.
 The main entrance has step free access and lifts to platforms.
 You’ll also find details low level counters, indication loops, toilets (radar key) and staff support.

-The Midland Metro operates between Birmingham and Wolverhampton via West Bromwich and Wednesbury from Snow Hill station through the city centre.
-All service times can be found at Network West Midlands.
+The West Midland Metro operates between Birmingham and Wolverhampton via West Bromwich and Wednesbury from Snow Hill station through the city centre.
+All service times can be found at Transport for West Midlands.

 Parking and by car